LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaActionsComposition.md

 ## Another way to create the Authenticated action

-Let's see how to write the previous example without wrapping the whole action and without authenticating the body parser:
+Let’s see how to write the previous example without wrapping the whole action and without authenticating the body parser:

 ```
 def Authenticated(f: (User, Request[AnyContent]) => Result) = {